Ethical Principles and Publication Policy

 Open Access Policy

-Aiming to support the idea of accessing information through the easiest way, PedPer adopts open access policy and supports the idea of requiring peer-reviewed journals to become open access appearing in Budapest Open Access Initiative signed on September 12, 2012.
+Aiming to support the idea of accessing information through the easiest way, PedPer adopts an open access policy and supports the idea of requiring peer-reviewed journals to become open access, which appeared in Budapest Open Access Initiative signed on September 12, 2012.
 Thus, the open-access policies adopted by the editorial board of PedPer can be found at http://www.budapestopenaccessinitiative.org/boai-10-recommendations.

 Creative Commons

-A Creative Commons licence means that a material with copyrights may freely be accessed and used by other parties.
-If an author wants to share her/his work with others, providing them to make changes or amendments in its content, she/he uses a CC licence.
+A Creative Commons license means that material with copyrights may freely be accessed and used by other parties.
+If an author wants to share her/his work with others, allowing them to make changes or amendments to its content, she/he uses a CC license.

-All articles published PedPer are licensed with “Creative Commons Attribution License (Attribution-NonCommercial-NoDerivatives 4.0 International CC BY-NC-ND)”.
+All articles published on PedPer are licensed under the “Creative Commons Attribution License (Attribution-NonCommercial-NoDerivatives 4.0 International CC BY-NC-ND)”.
 This license entitles all parties to use a scientific work a non-profit purpose under the condition of providing references.

-The publication processes of PedPer are executed in accordance with the manuals of Committee on Publication Ethics (COPE), National Information Standards Organization (NISO, Council of Science Editors (CSE) and European Association of Science Editors (EASE).
+The publication processes of PedPer are executed in accordance with the manuals of the Committee on Publication Ethics (COPE), the National Information Standards Organization (NISO), the Council of Science Editors (CSE), and European Association of Science Editors (EASE).

 The Processes of Reviewing and Publishing Manuscripts